Introduction to Total Quality Management Concepts

 - Quality: Even this is self-explanatory, the quality of the company’s products and services.

-- Management: It can refer to the people running the organization and the way they manage, direct and control the organization.
+- Management: It can refer to the people running the organization and how they manage, direct and control it.

-Thus it refers to running the organization in an effective and productive manner and developing existing systems and procedures to operate at the highest efficiency.
-It also focuses on enhancing customer satisfaction and try to meet customer expectations.
-The objective of the management is to increase the internal productivity of the organization and work towards increasing customer satisfaction.
+Thus it refers to running the organization effectively and productively and developing existing systems and procedures to operate efficiently.
+It also focuses on enhancing customer satisfaction and trying to meet customer expectations.
+The objective of the management is to increase the organization’s internal productivity and customer satisfaction.

 List of Popular Concepts of Total Quality Management

-In order to achieve this, there are certain guidelines that assist management in enhancing their systems; these guidelines can also be viewed as concepts.
+To achieve this, specific guidelines assist management in enhancing their systems; these guidelines can also be viewed as concepts.

 1. Continuous Quality Improvement

 Customer satisfaction is key to the survival of any business, and to satisfy customers, business needs to constantly work towards improving their quality.
-They should have certain benchmarks in place that help them in maintaining basic standards and quality, and in no circumstance should the quality of their products and services fall below these standards.
+They should have certain benchmarks that help them maintain basic standards and quality, and in no circumstance should the quality of their products and services fall below these standards.

 2. Employee Involvement

-Giving autonomy to employees in the way they conduct their daily tasks and involving them in the decision-making process goes a long way in retaining employees, gaining their loyalty, increasing their motivation and commitment towards their work.
-When management implements suggestions provided by employees, it boosts their morale and makes them feel management cares for them.
-Employees should also be rewarded based on their performance.
-If an employee comes up with a very innovative suggestion that is implemented should also be rewarded as this will send a signal to other employees, who in turn will work towards finding and providing innovative solutions.
-This will greatly enhance their productivity.
+Giving employees autonomy in conducting their daily tasks and involving them in the decision-making process goes a long way in retaining employees, gaining their loyalty, and increasing their motivation and commitment toward their work.
+When management implements employee suggestions, it boosts their morale and makes them feel management cares for them.
+We should also reward employees based on their performance.
+Rewarding employees for implementing innovative suggestions send a signal to others, encouraging them to seek and provide innovative solutions actively.
+This will significantly enhance their productivity.

 3. Long-Term Planning

 4. Openwork Environment

-Managers should welcome suggestions from employees and encourage them to do so without keeping any prejudice in mind.
-Organizational structure should be relatively flat so that senior managers are easily accessible and take ideas provided by juniors into consideration.
+Managers should welcome suggestions from employees and encourage them to do so without considering prejudice.
+Organizational structure should be relatively flat so senior managers are easily accessible and consider ideas provided by juniors.

 List of Additional Concepts of Total Quality Management